graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: The steps in {CollectFields()} evaluating the `@skip` and `@include` directives may be applied in either order since they apply commutatively.

+### Processing Incremental Digests

+An Incremental Digest is a structure containing:

+- {newPendingResults}: a list of new pending results to publish.
+- {futures}: a list of future executions whose results will complete pending results.
+The results of these future execution may immediately complete the pending results, or may incrementally complete the pending results, and contain additional Incremental Digests that will immediately or eventually complete those results.

+ProcessIncrementalDigests(incrementalDigests):

+- Let {newPendingResults} and {futures} be lists containing all of the items from the corresponding lists within each item of {incrementalDigests}.
+- Return {newPendingResults} and {futures}.

+### Yielding Subsequent Results

+The procedure for yielding subsequent results is specified by the {YieldSubsequentResults()} algorithm.
+First, any initiated future executions are initiated.
+Then, any completed future executions are processed to determine the payload to be yielded.
+Finally, if any pending results remain, the procedure is repeated recursively.

+YieldSubsequentResults(originalIds, newFutures, initiatedFutures):

+- Initialize {futures} to a list containing all items in {initiatedFutures}.
+- For each {future} in {newFutures}:
+  - If {future} has not been initiated, initiate it.
+  - Append {future} to {futures}.
+- Wait for any future execution contained in {futures} to complete.
+- Let {updates}, {newPendingResults}, {newestFutures}, and {remainingFutures} be the result of {ProcessCompletedFutures(futures)}.
+- Let {ids} and {payload} be the result of {GetIncrementalPayload(newPendingResults, originalIds, updates)}.
+- Yield {payload}.
+- If {hasNext} on {payload} is {false}:
+  - Complete this subsequent result stream and return.
+- Yield the results of {YieldSubsequentResults(ids, newestFutures, remainingFutures)}.

+GetIncrementalPayload(newPendingResults, originalIds, updates):

+- Let {ids} be a new unordered map containing all of the entries in {originalIds}.
+- Initialize {pending}, {incremental}, and {completed} to empty lists.
+- For each {newPendingResult} in {newPendingResults}:
+  - Let {path} and {label} be the corresponding entries on {newPendingResult}.
+  - Let {id} be a unique identifier for this {newPendingResult}.
+  - Set the entry for {newPendingResult} in {ids} to {id}.
+  - Let {pendingEntry} be an unordered map containing {path}, {label}, and {id}.
+  - Append {pendingEntry} to {pending}.
+- For each {update} of {updates}:
+  - Let {completed}, {errors}, and {incremental} be the corresponding entries on {update}.
+  - For each {completedResult} in {completed}:
+    - Let {id} be the entry for {completedResult} on {ids}.
+    - If {id} is not defined, continue to the next {completedResult} in {completed}.
+    - Remove the entry on {ids} for {completedResult}.
+    - Let {completedEntry} be an unordered map containing {id}.
+    - If {errors} is defined, set the corresponding entry on {completedEntry} to {errors}.
+    - Append {completedEntry} to {completed}.
+  - For each {incrementalResult} in {incremental}:
+    - Let {stream} be the corresponding entry on {incrementalResult}.
+    - Let {id} be the corresponding entry on {ids} for {stream}.
+    - If {id} is not defined, continue to the next {incrementalResult} in {incremental}.
+    - Let {items} and {errors} be the corresponding entries on {incrementalResult}.
+    - Let {incrementalEntry} be an unordered map containing {id}, {items}, and {errors}.
+- Let {hasNext} be {false} if {ids} is empty, otherwise {true}.
+- Let {payload} be an unordered map containing {hasNext}.
+- If {pending} is not empty:
+  - Set the corresponding entry on {payload} to {pending}.
+- If {incremental} is not empty:
+  - Set the corresponding entry on {payload} to {incremental}.
+- If {completed} is not empty:
+  - Set the corresponding entry on {payload} to {completed}.
+- Return {ids} and {payload}.

+### Processing Completed Futures

+As future executions are completed, the {ProcessCompletedFutures()} algorithm describes how the results of these executions impact the incremental state.
+Results from completed futures are processed individually, with each result
+possibly:

+- Completing existing pending results.
+- Contributing data for the next payload.
+- Containing additional Incremental Digests.

+When encountering additional Incremental Digests, {ProcessCompletedFutures()}
+calls itself recursively, processing the new Incremental Digests and checking for any completed futures, as long as the new Incremental Digests do not contain any new pending results.
+If they do, first a new payload is yielded, notifying the client that new pending results have been encountered.

+ProcessCompletedFutures(maybeCompletedFutures, updates, pending,
+incrementalDigests, remainingFutures):

+- If {updates}, {pending}, {incrementalDigests}, or {remainingFutures} are not provided, initialize them to empty lists.
+- Let {completedFutures} be a list containing all completed futures from {maybeCompletedFutures}; append the remaining futures to {remainingFutures}.
+- Initialize {supplementalIncrementalDigests} to an empty list.
+- For each {completedFuture} in {completedFutures}:
+  - Let {result} be the result of {completedFuture}.
+  - Let {update} and {resultIncrementalDigests} be the result of calling {GetUpdatesForStreamItems(result)}.
+  - Append {update} to {updates}.
+  - For each {resultIncrementalDigest} in {resultIncrementalDigests}:
+    - If {resultIncrementalDigest} contains a {newPendingResults} entry:
+      - Append {resultIncrementalDigest} to {incrementalDigests}.
+    - Otherwise:
+      - Append {resultIncrementalDigest} to {supplementalIncrementalDigests}.
+- If {supplementalIncrementalDigests} is empty:
+  - Let {newPendingResults} and {futures} be the result of {ProcessIncrementalDigests(incrementalDigests)}.
+  - Append all items in {newPendingResults} to {pending}.
+  - Return {updates}, {pending}, {newFutures}, and {remainingFutures}.
+- Let {newPendingResults} and {futures} be the result of {ProcessIncrementalDigests(supplementalIncrementalDigests)}.
+- Append all items in {newPendingResults} to {pending}.
+- Return the result of {ProcessCompletedFutures(futures, updates, pending, incrementalDigests, remainingFutures)}.

+GetUpdatesForStreamItems(streamItems):

+- Let {stream}, {items}, and {errors} be the corresponding entries on {streamItems}.
+- If {items} is not defined, the stream has asynchronously ended:
+  - Let {completed} be a list containing {stream}.
+  - Let {update} be an unordered map containing {completed}.
+- Otherwise, if {items} is {null}:
+  - Let {completed} be a list containing {stream}.
+  - Let {errors} be the corresponding entry on {streamItems}.
+  - Let {update} be an unordered map containing {completed} and {errors}.
+- Otherwise:
+  - Let {incremental} be a list containing {streamItems}.
+  - Let {update} be an unordered map containing {incremental}.
+  - Let {incrementalDigests} be the corresponding entry on {streamItems}.
+- Let {updates} be a list containing {update}.
+- Return {updates} and {incrementalDigests}.

 ## Executing a Grouped Field Set

 To execute a grouped field set, the object value being evaluated and the object